 You have numerous options when it comes to data loss prevention (DLP) solutions.
 Investing in the right one for your company will help you to strengthen the security of your business and better ensure the trust your customers place in you is justified.
-In this article, I review the best DLP solutions available on the market today designed to help mitigate data breach risks.
+In this article, I review the best DLP software available on the market today designed to help mitigate data breach risks.

 What Is Data Loss Prevention?